macloo/python-adv-web-apps/docs/_build/html/_sources/flask_forms.rst.txt

     # Flask-WTF requires an encryption key - the string can be anything
     app.config['SECRET_KEY'] = 'C2HWGVoMGfNTBsrYQg8EcMrdTimkZfAb'

-    # Flask-Bootstrap requires this line
+    # Bootstrap-Flask requires this line
     Bootstrap(app)